by Ryan Hart | Updated on December 27, 2018 | Post may contain affiliate links

 In this post I’m going to share with you the Boondock Saints prayer which was popularized in the 1999 movie of the same name.

 This prayer has become so popular that many people are getting tattoos of the text on their body.

-Ready to learn the meaning of the Boodock Saints prayer?
+Ready to learn the meaning of the Boodock Saints Prayer (aka the Family Prayer)?

 Let’s get started.

 And shepherds we shall be.
 For thee, my Lord, for thee.
 Power hath descended forth from thy hand that our feet may swiftly carry out thy command.
 So we shall flow a river forth to thee and teeming with souls shall it ever be.
 E nomini patri, et Fili e spiritu sancti.